averycrespi/vtt-bridge/README.md

 ## About

+**Note: Dungeon Master's Vault has recently added native roll buttons, which may interfere with the VTT Bridge extension.
+This will be fixed in the next release.**

 VTT Bridge connects your Dungeon Master's Vault character sheet to your Roll20 game.

 With the click of a button, you can: